freeipa/freeipa-pr-ci/README.md

    version of the box, e.g. `0.1.0` (it doesn't need to be released or uploaded).

-3. Make sure correct variables for Fedora version are selected in `ansible/create_box_template.yml`.
+3. Make sure correct variables for Fedora version are configured in `ansible/vars/fedora/`.

 4. Run `create-box-template`